elipopovadev/High-Quality-Code/README.md

      - compose objects into tree structures to represent part-whole hierarchies;
      - composite let clients treat individual objects and compositions of objects uniformly;
      - this pattern creates a tree structure of a group of objects;
-     - the Composite Pattern is used where we need to treat a group of objects in a similar way as a single unit object;;
+     - the Composite Pattern is used where we need to treat a group of objects in a similar way as a single unit object;